 World Hepatitis Day

-AFEW is uniquely positioned as one of the few HIV, TB, hepatitis and sexual and reproductive health and rights organisations working in Eastern Europe and Central Asia.
-AFEW improves access to health services for key populations at risk for HIV, Tb and viral hepatitis.
-A specific group within the key populations at risk for viral hepatitis are the people who use drugs.
-Although major gaps in epidemiological data exist, HCV prevalence is reported ranging from 70–95% for people who inject drugs (PWID) and 18 to 80% for people living with HIV (PLHIV)[i] in the EECA region.
-Therefore AFEW continues to advocate for the need in EECA countries to ensure HCV surveillance and direct-acting agents antiviral medications availability at affordable prices in order to expand treatment and prevent the onward transmission of the infection.
+AFEW International is uniquely positioned as one of the few HIV, TB, hepatitis and sexual and reproductive health and rights organisations working in Eastern Europe and Central Asia.
+AFEW improves access to health services for key populations at risk for HIV, TB and viral hepatitis.
+A specific group within the key populations at risk for viral hepatitis are people who use drugs.
+Although major gaps in epidemiological data exist, HCV prevalence reportedly ranges from 70–95% amongst people who inject drugs (PWID) and 18 to 80% for people living with HIV (PLHIV)[i] in the EECA region.
+Therefore, AFEW continues to advocate for the need in EECA countries to ensure HCV surveillance and the availability of direct-acting antiviral medications at affordable prices, in order to expand treatment and prevent the continued transmission of the infection.

-The vision of AFEW is a world in which vulnerable groups in society have access to health care without stigma and discrimination.
+AFEW’s vision is of a world in which vulnerable groups in society have access to healthcare without stigma or discrimination.